How Dollar-Cost Averaging Builds Wealth Over Time

 The investment strategy smart investors use

-If you’re just starting out with investing and are unsure about how the market is likely to move, the investment method known as dollar cost averaging (DCA) can help you begin your investment journey and build wealth over time.
+If you’re just starting out with investing and are unsure about how the market is likely to move, the investment strategy known as dollar-cost averaging (DCA) can help you begin your investment journey and build wealth over time.

 Over the long term, the cost of all your investments purchased are averaged out.
 The benefits of both averaged returns and compounded growth can be achieved over longer periods.
 This mitigates the impact of short-term market fluctuations on your portfolio and eliminates some of the risky guesswork involved in trying to time the market.